 I thought I was eating healthier, but I still faced some unexpected challenges.
 I was counting my carbohydrates and weighing my food.
 I lost weight and the doctor decreased my blood pressure medicine.
 Then my blood pressure started climbing.
 I was confused.
 What was going on?

 Fact: When manufacturers lower the fat in a product, they increase amount of salt in it to "add flavor".
-So every product that is "light" or "low fat", has a higher sodium count than the original.
-It makes it hard if you are trying to lose weight because without realizing it you can send your blood pressure rocketing.
+So every product that is

 So now I watch my sugar and my sodium.
 Controlling salt in your diet is much harder than controlling your sugar.
 Manufacturers put salt in everything.
 That creates a challenge when shopping.
 Best advice I can give: READ THE LABELS!
 Compare products and select the ones with the lowest amounts of sodium and carb counts.